 You can also use this information to set ROI metrics that are outside the ordinary, such as measuring app success by actions your audience takes that add enjoyment to the experience or increase their time spent.
-For example, read about how we discovered a correlation between a specific feature and long-term audience retention with our own app, Transit 360.

 With analytics software like MixPanel in place, you’ll be able to stem audience attrition by targeting lost cohorts with notifications directly to their smartphones.

 Re-market the experience by identifying opportunities of re-engagement through your analytics.